syncfusion-content/blazor-docs/blazor/skeleton/getting-started.md

 ## Visible

-You can use the [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Notifications.SfSkeleton.html#Syncfusion_Blazor_Notifications_SfSkeleton_Visible) property which defines the visible state of Skeleton.
+The [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Notifications.SfSkeleton.html#Syncfusion_Blazor_Notifications_SfSkeleton_Visible) property can be used to show or hide the Skeleton.

 {% tabs %}
 {% highlight razor %}